parisba/presentations/PyCon Australia 2016 Melbourne/PyCon Australia 2016 Melbourne.md

 # [fit] You can mix notes, live code, and docs

-^ this was sort of a suprise to us
+^ PARIS: That people liked mixing their personal notes with the code was sort of a suprise to us

-^ but we've found people REALLY like being able to do this
+^ TIM: but we've found people REALLY like being able to do this

 ---